dtao/PhilosopherDeveloper/app/views/posts/risk-aversion-and-software-development.markdown

 <iframe src="http://charter.herokuapp.com/embed/136BV6U4" style="height: 450px; width: 600px;" />

-I recognize that my knife analogy starts to break down right about now, because the total amount of time we're talking about here over the course of my life is pretty insignificant.
-If I were a *professional chef*, on the other hand, I think the literal lesson would probably still apply.
+I recognize that my knife analogy starts to break down right about now, because the total amount of time we're talking about over the course of my life is pretty insignificant.
+If I were a professional chef, I think the literal lesson might still apply.
 As it happens, I'm a professional software developer; and the *figurative* lesson applies as much to those in our field as to anybody, if not more so.

 I'm not saying don't be careful.
 Of course you could easily take this argument too far.
-But I suspect that many companies have already gone too far down one of the first two paths I described; and I think it's important to always remember the third option exists.
+But I suspect that many companies have already gone too far down one of the first two paths I described; and we should always remember the third option exists.

 [^minor-wound]: Don't get me wrong; it was actually a very bad cut that took nearly a month to heal.
 But the fact remains that it *did* heal.
 It isn't like I lost a limb.
 So I maintain that, relatively speaking, it was quite minor.